Advice on Making a Complaint against a Member

 - relate to alleged conduct which falls within the scope of the Code of Conduct; and

-- be made within one year from the date when the complainant ought reasonably to have made the complaint.
+- be made within six months from the date when a complaint about the alleged conduct could have reasonably be made.

 A complaint about a former Member is not admissible unless –